 The University of Mount Union Alumni Association was officially organized in 1948, having functioned for many years as an informal organization.
 Its purpose is to promote interest in Mount Union through a variety of programs.
 All former students are automatically members of the association.
-Activities are coordinated through the Office of Alumni Relations, part of the University's administrative staff and the Alumni Council from the association.
+Activities are coordinated through the Office of Alumni Engagement, part of the University's administrative staff and the Executive Committee from the association.
+The Alumni Association supports the work of 6 sub-committees which in turn support the strategic initiatives of the University.

-The Association holds local meetings each year in many areas throughout the nation.
-Special programs for alumni from all areas are provided at the University on Alumni Weekend and also on Homecoming Day.
-Mount Union Magazine, a quarterly publication, keeps alumni and friends informed of the programs and activities of the association and of the University.
+Special programs for alumni from all areas are provided at the University during Alumni Weekend and also on Homecoming Day in the fall.
+Mount Union Magazine, along with the alumni website and social media, keeps alumni anccd friends informed of the programs and activities of the association and of the University.
+Participation and support of the association or office driven events and programs are welcome and encouraged from any of our wonderful alumnae around the world.